noagarcia/ROLL-VideoQA/README.md

 ## ROLL on KnowIT VQA
 #### Data
-Download annotations from [here](https://knowit-vqa.github.io/) and extract the zip file contents into `Data/` directory.
+1. Download annotations from [here](https://knowit-vqa.github.io/) and extract the zip file contents into `Data/` directory.
 You should get 3 csv files inside `Data/knowit_data/`.
+2. The episode summaries used as source of external knowledge in the paper are placed in `Data/KnowledgeBase/tbbt_summaries.csv`.
+The script used to download the summaries can be found in `Tools/download_summaries.py`.
+3. Video story identification has been already pre-computed and can be found in `Data/KnowledgeBase/`.
+The script used to identify each episode can be found in `Tools/video_story_identification.py`.

 #### Training
-If you want to see the visualizations during training, first start the Visdom server in a terminal.
+To see the visualizations during training, first start Visdom in a terminal.
 Visualizations can be accessed at `http://localhost:8097`.
 ```
 python -m visdom.server
 ```